Home » Repayment » How to Convert Private Student Loans into a Federal Student Loan

 Why would a borrower want to turn private student loans into federal loans?

-The contract signed by the borrower governs loan terms on a private loan.
-These terms vary from one lender to the next, but they are usually very rigid.
-Borrowers who struggle get little help from their lender, and late fees and collection costs add up quickly.
+Private student loans can be brutal.
+The terms of a private loan are dictated by the contract signed by the borrower.
+These terms can vary significantly from one lender to the next, but are usually very rigid.
+Borrowers who are facing financial difficulties receive little help from private lenders.
+To make matters worse, late fees and collection costs add up quickly.

 Converting private debt for borrowers still in school